UPDATE: Please note our new address!

 For questions around the PhD process please contact us by phone (0681 302 2400) or email (firstname.lastname@example.org).

-For a personal consultation make an appointment with us.
+For a personal consultation/handing in documents make an appointment with us.

 Doctoral regulations of the Faculty of Natural Sciences and Technology of Saarland University of April 14, 2021